Happy Hour (2015 Japanese film): Plot

 The film follows the lives and loves of four middle-class, thirty-seven-year-old women who are friends and who live in Kobe: unemployed Jun, housewife Sakurako, divorced nurse Akari, and married arts administrator Fumi.
-After attending a seminar by a New Age communications guru, Ukai, Jun casually reveals that she has been having an affair with a younger man and plans to divorce her husband.
-The other women are shocked, with some more hurt than others that Jun kept so many secrets from them.
-However, over time, especially during a vacation that Jun plans, they rekindle and re-contextualize their bonds with each other.
-The three friends attend Jun's court case to support her, which affects their perception of their own lives and relationships in intertwining stories.
+After attending a seminar led by a New Age communications guru, Ukai, Jun casually reveals that she has been having an affair with a younger man and plans to divorce her husband.
+The other are shocked, some more hurt than others, by her secrecy.
+Over time, especially during a trip Jun organizes, they rekindle and re-contextualize their friendship.
+The three friends attend Jun's court hearing to support her; the experience reshapes their perceptions of their own lives and relationship in a set of intertwining stories.

 Free-spirited and independent Jun is married to a biologist, Kohei, who strongly opposes the divorce and calmly believes that he can convince her to give up.
 In court, Jun admits that Kohei did not physically abuse her, but that their marriage was rife with emotional and psychological abuse.
 She maintains that she tried hard to be a good wife, but Kohei emotionally rejected her, and his lack of interest in sex prevented her from achieving her dream of having a baby.
 However, her court case goes poorly when her infidelities are admitted on tape, and she does not come across as sympathetic, or having tried to fix her marriage.
 Though she tries to incite Kohei to violence in private, he ignores the attempts and continues to try to get her to stop the divorce proceedings.
 Kohei later reveals to the rest of the friends that she is pregnant with his child.
 Frustrated by the lack of progress in the divorce proceedings, she flees on a ferry to an unknown destination, knowing that being separated from him long enough will automatically grant a divorce.
 Jun disappears for the rest of the movie, and Kohei mentions that she is in a shelter specializing in women trying to divorce their husbands.